 This guide will provide a brief on some of the HR skills you must possess to become a professional HR administrator.

 1. Communication Skills

 Communication is a two-way process, and human resources administrators must learn about vertical information streams.
-These streams enable an HR administrator to communicate with human resources management and hr generalists.
-Conversing with the human resource members is a vertical communication stream that is important for most hr administrators.
+These streams enable an HR administrator to communicate with human resource management and HR generalists.
+Conversing with the human resource members is a vertical communication stream that is important for HR administrators.

-The employees in the HR department have to be extremely good in communication skills as they have communication links across the organizations. the HR personnel must possess the ability to adapt their communication style with people from every department, at different levels and with different agendas.
+HR administrators must exhibit good communication skills as they are responsible for communication across the organization.
+They must possess the ability to adapt their communication style with people from every department, at different levels, and with different agendas.

-Moreover, external communication is another effective communication channel as it helps to connect with the people outside of the organization, like potential employees and investors.
-Therefore, written and verbal communication skills are needed to express and present ideas in sync with the company policies.
-In addition, they often have to conduct an interview that requires listening skills to listen to the employees with grievances in the workplace.
+Moreover, external communication is also mandatory as it helps to connect with people outside of the organization, like potential employees and investors.
+Therefore, human resource administrators must exhibit written and verbal internal and external communication skills to express and present ideas in sync with company policies.
+In addition, they conduct HR interviews that require listening skills to listen to the employees with grievances in the workplace.

-HR administrators work with a great variety of individuals.
-As such, the ability to communicate well can be significant.
-In addition, it's common for HR administrators to work closely with all staff, specifically other HR personnel, to keep all HR aspects running efficiently.
-Therefore, establishing a good written and verbal communication flow can be essential for completing administrative duties.
+HR administrators work with a great variety of individuals, hence they must communicate well.
+Human resource administrators work with all staff and other HR personnel to keep all HR aspects running.
+Therefore, establishing a good written and verbal flow of communication is essential for completing administrative duties.